ChristinaXT/ChristinaXT.github.io/_posts/2019-05-06-rails_review_and_portfolio_project.markdown

 Using Rails developing techniques such as “**DRY - Don’t Repeat Yourself** “and “**Convention Over Configuration**” (default set of conventions used in rails) allows developers to keep their overall work cleaner and less prone to unneeded, repetitive code and errors and bugs and allows for trouble shooting to be much easier.

+**klass** - is commonly used to name a variable that holds a Class object (remember classes are objects too), as in klass = String .

 I copied and pasted this rails file structure overview from the Flatiron rails intro just because it is perfectly written for review:<br>